stephen-ics/haskell/README.md

 ## Monads
 - A monad is a typeclass with two functions: bind and return
+- The primary purpose of monads is to provide a structured way to compose and sequence computations that involve side effects or context, while still maintaining the principles of functional programming and avoiding the use of global variables or mutable state (you will see how!)
 ```haskell
     class Monad m where
         bind :: m a -> (a -> m b) -> m b